sylviameows/Flask/.github/README.md

 /___o_\
 ```
 ---
+> [!IMPORTANT]
-**NOTICE:** This plugin/library is currently under development, and is not ready to be used.
+> This project is currently **under development**, and much of the code is subject to being changed or refactoring without warning. <br>
-When this project is in a more ready state, this notice will be removed and proper documentation will be created.
+> This notice will be removed when this project is no longer in such an unstable state.

 ## What is this?
 Flask is an open-source library plugin meant to ease the development process of minigames for Paper servers.
 Currently, it only supports usage on a single server, and not a network.